Does your stock qualify for QSBS?

 Methodology

 Optimization.
 Evaluates Section 1202 qualified small business stock against the eight statutory tests, returning the exclusion percentage, federal tax saved, and state conformity under OBBBA 2026 tiered exclusion rules.
-The result is the globally-optimal answer across the search space, not a heuristic or a sample.
-Same inputs return the same answer, so the recommendation is verifiable.
+The search is deterministic: the same inputs return the same answer, so the recommendation is verifiable.

 Why use an optimizer rather than asking an LLM to do the math: a benchmark of five frontier large language models on the same multi-year ISO problem found that all 15 trials overshot the achievable after-tax outcome by 2x to 20x (HackerNoon write-up).